At celebrations held in 1908 to mark his Ministerial Jubilee, James ADAM recalled:

-"8th September 1834, was born James ADAMS, lawful son to James ADAMS, Mason in the said Parish, & Margaret THOMSON his spouse, & baptised the 14th day of Sept in the said year, by the Rev John NEWLANDS, Minister, United Church."
+"8th September 1834, was born James ADAMS, lawful son to James ADAMS, Mason in the said Parish, and Margaret THOMSON his spouse, and baptised the 14th day of Sept in the said year, by the Rev John NEWLANDS, Minister, United Church."

-At first glance it looks like our James himself - but considering all of the above information, it seems plausible that this may instead have been the "brother" John's baptism, & that after his parents took in, as a son, another & older James ADAM already used to being called James, they then began calling the younger boy John.
+At first glance it looks like our James himself - but considering all of the above information, it seems plausible that this may instead have been the "brother" John's baptism, and that after his parents took in, as a son, another and older James ADAM already used to being called James, they then began calling the younger boy John.

 It is possible to speculate yet another scenario.

-James ADAM Senior was one of 6 known children of John ADAM & Jean ANDERSON, all of whom were born in Glamis between 1801 & 1809.
+James ADAM Senior was one of six known children of John ADAM and Jean ANDERSON, all of whom were born in Glamis between 1801 and 1809.